chromium/ballista/docs/explainer.md

 Typically, a site / app will be either a requester *or* a handler, but it can be both.

-Here are some things you can do with Web Actions:
+Here are some things you can do with Ballista:

 * A file storage provider (a cloud drive or a web-based IDE), as a **requester**, can add an "edit" button that opens a file in an external